microsoft/coyote/docs/_learn/tutorials/image-gallery-aspnet.md

 to get quickly in action.

 Coyote serializes the execution of a concurrent program (i.e., only executes a single task at at time).
-A Coyote test executes this serialized program lots of times (we call these testing iterations), each time exploring different interleavings in a clever manner.
+A Coyote test executes this serialized program lots of times (called testing iterations), each time exploring different interleavings in a clever manner.
 If a bug is found, Coyote gives a trace that allows you to deterministically reproduce the bug.
 You can use the VS Debugger to go over the trace as many times as required to fix the bug.

-To be able to test this service, we use Coyote's binary rewriting capabilities to instrument concurrency primitives (Coyote primarily supports common task-related types like `Task` and `TaskCompletionSource`, the `lock` statement, and some [more](https://microsoft.github.io/coyote/learn/programming-models/async/rewriting)).
-This is handled by our build script above.
-If you end up reading our website, or see some of the production code that uses Coyote today, you will notice they are using a custom task type `Microsoft.Coyote.Tasks.Task`, this is being replaced by the binary rewriting described here (and in our website), as it makes things so much easier to use Coyote.
+To be able to test this service, use Coyote's binary rewriting capabilities to instrument concurrency primitives (Coyote primarily supports common task-related types like `Task` and `TaskCompletionSource`, the `lock` statement, and some [more](https://microsoft.github.io/coyote/learn/programming-models/async/rewriting)).
+This is handled by the build script above.

 ## How to run the Coyote systematic tests